vadimcn/codelldb/README.md

 ## LLDB Commands
 VS Code UI does not provide access to all the bells and whistles of the underlying LLDB engine.
-To access advanced features, you may enter [LLDB commands](http://lldb.llvm.org/tutorial.html) into Debug Console.
+To access advanced features, you may enter [LLDB commands](http://lldb.llvm.org/tutorial.html) into the Debug Console.
 If you would like to evaluate an expression instead, prefix it with '`?`'.

-Note that any debugger state changes that you make directly through LLDB commands will not be reflected in the UI and will not be persisted across debug sessions.
+Note that any debugger state changes that you make directly through LLDB commands will not be reflected in the UI and will not be persisted across debugging sessions.

 ## Expressions
 *(New in v0.3.0)* CodeLLDB leverages Python interpreter to evaluate expressions in Debug Console and the Watch view.
 The debuggee variables are represented by a special wrapper class that implements most of the usual Python operators on top of the view provided by LLDB variable formatters.
 This means that things like indexing a `std::vector` with an integer, or comparing a `std::string` to a string literal, just work!
 Unlike regular Python scripts, though, all identifiers are interpreted as variable names.
 If you need to use an actual Python keyword, prefix it with '@'.
 For example: `[sqrt(x) @for x @in y]`.